-Anyone who has ever walked along King Street in Newtown (Sydney’s coolest suburb), may have wondered why there are queues out the door, down the street, and sometimes, around the corner.
+Anyone who has walked along King Street in Newtown (Sydney’s coolest suburb), may have wondered why there are queues out the door, down the street, and sometimes, around the corner.
 Those queues can only mean one thing – good food.
 And not just any food, the restaurants with the biggest queue are vegan.
 Here are the top four vegan restaurants in Sydney, Australia (with a cheeky bonus two from around the world).

 1. Yellow Restaurant, Sydney